cookgreen/Yuris-Revenge/README.md

 ## Install the content
 Note: Normally installing the content from the ingame content installer is enough.

 The mod expects the original Red Alert 2 game assets and original Yuri's Revenge assets in place.
 Put the .mix archives in the following directory depending on your operating system.

+Red Alert 2 Directory:
+Windows: `My Documents\OpenRA\Content\ra2\`
+Mac OSX: `~/Library/Application Support/OpenRA/Content/ra2/`
+Linux: `~/.openra/Content/ra2/`
+Create the `ra2` directory if it does not exist.

+Yuri's Revenge Directory:
 Windows: `My Documents\OpenRA\Content\yr\`
 Mac OSX: `~/Library/Application Support/OpenRA/Content/yr/`
 Linux: `~/.openra/Content/yr/`